herrkris/sketch-dynamic-symbol-button/README.md

 [Download](https://github.com/herrkris/sketch-dynamic-symbol-button/archive/master.zip)

-This plugin creates a dynamic button as a symbol and updates it if the overrides changes.
+This plugin let's you create basic symbols that adjust to the dimensions of the text layer.
+Something like Dynamic Button but with symbols.

 ## Updates